nsgirish/nifi-executescript-groovy-csv-json-parser/README.md

 ### These attributes cannot be assigned as empty strings.

-### In these scenarios we can use the inbuilt libraries of groovy language to write a simple CSV to JSON parser and run it via NIFI ExecuteScript processor
+### In these scenarios we can use the native libraries of groovy language to write a simple CSV to JSON parser and run it via NIFI ExecuteScript processor